 The Philippines is one of the most susceptible countries to climate-related hazards, including extreme warming events, extreme rainfall, sea level rise, and increase in ocean temperature.
 In 2013, the Philippines was hit by Typhoon Haiyan (locally Super Typhoon Yolanda), one of the most powerful typhoons ever recorded.
 Haiyan caused approximately US\$2.98 billion in damages.
-Scientists agree that weather disturbances and natural calamities could adversely affect the Company's ability to generate revenue.
+Scientists agree that weather disturbances and natural calamities could adversely affect a Company's ability to generate revenue and perform its operations.

-For PERC, actual and potential impacts of climate-related risks include plant outages, damage to major power plant components, damage to road network and offices, loss of communication signals, sub-optimal performance of power plant components, and general business interruption.
+For PERC, actual and potential impacts of climate-related risks include plant outages, damage to major power plant components, damage to road network and offices, loss of means of communication, sub-optimal performance of power plant components, and general business interruption.